 In 2012, I underwent a combat deployment to Sangin, Afghanistan.
-The night before we departed, God spoke to me with unmistakable clarity: “You call yourself a warrior yet you don’t follow my Teachings.”
-I knew something had to change but I didn’t comprehend what.
-Like Francis of Assisi, the prospects of knighthood were still very appealing to me, and how was I to fathom a God who did not declare war?
-The God of Zechariah’s prophetic dream (“Not by military might but by my spirit”) would be the oracle of a foreign God to me for many years.
+The night before I departed, God spoke to me with unmistakable clarity: “You call yourself a warrior yet you don’t follow my Teachings.”
+I knew something had to change but I didn’t understand what.
+Like Francis of Assisi, the prospects of knighthood were still very appealing to me, and how was I to fathom a God who did not want me to make war?
+The God of Zechariah’s prophetic dream (“Not by military might but by my spirit”) was the oracle of a foreign God to me for many years.
 In Afghanistan, I became intrigued by a symbol one of my squadmates would sometimes wear.
 It was the Cross of Saint James.
 The symbol was important to him because one of his friends had been killed in Sangin not long before we arrived and his family started a clothing line in his honor.
 The clothing line featured this Cross of Saint James, otherwise known as The Pilgrim’s Cross, and little did I know that for well over one thousand years, the Pilgrim’s Cross has inspired so many from so many different walks of life.
 I even got it tattooed on me!

-In spring 2018, while on pilgrimage, God began speaking with me more directly about the Cross of Saint James.
-As I passed through Galicia, I rediscovered the Pilgrim’s Cross and realized that it was more than a military memory–it was a special sign of predestination, beckoning me toward some sacred end.
-Three years later, I established the VWSEP to inspire veterans, to help them with their journey of purification from past tragedies and traumatic events, to guide them on the Way, to offer supplicational prayers on their behalf, and to form them spiritually, mentally, and physically.
-Lives change when we follow the Way, for we find ourselves on the Way also following the Truth and the Life.
+In spring 2018, while on pilgrimage in Spain, God began speaking with me more directly about the Cross of Saint James.
+As I passed through Galicia, I rediscovered the meaning of the Pilgrim’s Cross and realized that it was more than a military memory–it was rather a special sign of predestination, beckoning myself and others toward some sacred end.
+Three years later, I established the VWSEP to inspire veterans and others and help them with their journey of purification from past tragedies and traumatic events, to guide them on the Way, to offer supplicational prayers on their behalf, and to help educate them spiritually, mentally, and physically.
+Lives change when we follow the Way, for on the Way we learn and find the Truth and the Life.

 Contact Brother Lance, at, firstname.lastname@example.org for more information!